WHITE-HAT999/testtttt/README.md

 		local disconnectType
 		local foundString

-		for _, preDisconnectType in ipairs(siriusValues.disconnectTypes) do
+		for _, preDisconnectType in ipairs(controValues.disconnectTypes) do
 			for _, typeString in pairs(preDisconnectType[2]) do
 				if string.find(reasonPrompt, typeString) then
 					disconnectType = preDisconnectType[1]